flasherxgapple/fryzen/README.md

 Navigate your ship, shoot enemies, and avoid collisions.
 Gain score by defeating enemies and collecting pickups.
 Levels increase difficulty with more enemies.

-Play the web version directly in your browser: [https://fryzen.netlify.app]
+Play FRYZEN directly in your browser: [Click here](https://fryzen.netlify.app).

+I reccomend to play in landscape mode if u use phone

 ### Desktop Controls